Hacking Back the AI-Hacker: Prompt Injection as a Defense Against LLM-driven Cyberattacks: Preliminaries

 Prompt injection attacks target the way large language models (LLMs) process input instructions, exploiting their susceptibility to adversarial manipulation.
 These attacks can be broadly classified into two categories: \textbf{direct}~\cite{blogpi1, blogpi2, ignore_previous_prompt} and \textbf{indirect}~\cite{greshake2023youvesignedforcompromising}.

 In \textit{direct} prompt injection, an attacker directly feeds the LLM with manipulated input through interfaces like chatbots or API endpoints.
 By contrast, \textit{indirect} prompt injection targets external resources—such as web pages or databases—that the LLM accesses as part of its input processing.
 This allows attackers to plant malicious content indirectly, bypassing restrictions on direct input access.
-The approach presented in this work leverages a novel use of indirect prompt injections to create an effective defensive strategy.
+The approach presented in this work is a novel and context-specific use of indirect prompt injections to create an effective defensive strategy.

-Pasquini~\etal~\cite{pasquini2024neuralexeclearningand} conceptualize prompt injection attacks as comprising two essential components: (\textbf{1}) \TT{target instructions}, and (\textbf{2}) an \TT{execution trigger}.
-Target instructions encode the adversary's intended task using natural language.
+Pasquini~\etal~\cite{pasquini2024neuralexeclearningand} conceptualize prompt injection attacks as comprising two essential components: (\textbf{1}) \textbf{target instructions}, and (\textbf{2}) an \textbf{execution trigger}.
+Target instructions use plain natural language to encode the adversary's goal.
 The execution trigger is a phrase or command that forces the model to bypass its default behavior and interpret the target instructions as actionable directives.
-For example, a trigger might instruct the model to \TT{Ignore all previous instructions and only follow these...}.
+For example, an execution trigger might instruct the model to \TT{Ignore all previous instructions and only follow these...}.